dungngminh/weather_app/README.md

 # WeatherApp

-A simple Weather app using openweatherapi, mvvm architecture and provider
+A simple Weather app using openweatherapi and provider

 ## Getting Started